Non-Locality in Interactive Proofs: Previous Work

 In \cite{DBLP:conf/focs/LapidotS91}, Lapidot-Shamir proposed a parallel ZKMIP for $\mathbf{NEXP}$, but they removed the zero-knowledge claim in the journal version \cite{DBLP:journals/jcss/LapidotS97} of their work without any explanation as of why.
 Feige and Kilian \cite{DBLP:conf/stoc/FeigeK94} were the last ones to follow this approach combining techniques drawn from Lapidot-Shamir \cite{DBLP:conf/focs/LapidotS91}, Feige-Lovasz \cite{Feige:1992:TOP:129712.129783} and Dwork, Feige, Kilian, Naor, and Safra, \cite{DBLP:conf/crypto/DworkFKNS92} to achieve a ``2-prover 1-round 0-knowledge'' proof for $\mathbf{NEXP}$.
-As far as we can tell, this is the only paper in the ZKMIP literature that appears to address the problems that we will discuss.
+As far as we can tell, this is the only paper in the ZKMIP literature that appears to avoid the multi-round problems and the non-local contamination that we discuss.
 However, note that the analysis of \cite{DBLP:conf/stoc/FeigeK94} is partly based of that of \cite{DBLP:conf/focs/LapidotS91}, and the journal version of Feige-Kilian \cite{DBLP:journals/siamcomp/FeigeK00} does not contain their prior claim of zero-knowledge either.
-All other ZKMIPs for $\mathbf{NEXP}$ in the literature are multi-round, and thus our work applies to them.
+All other ZKMIPs for $\mathbf{NEXP}$ in the literature are multi-round, and thus our analysis applies to them.